Symphony No. 4 (Pärt): Development

-Symphony No. 4 was written 37 years after his third symphony.
+Symphony No. 4 was written 37 years after Pärt's third symphony.
 In the previous decade, he had written mostly mystical works for chorus and small vocal ensembles.
 The piece earns its nickname, Los Angeles, from its commission.
 Salonen and the Los Angeles Philharmonic Association had long desired to commission a new work by Pӓrt, and the commission came at an opportune moment.
 At the time, Pӓrt was working on Kanon Pokajanen, a choral piece based on an ancient Russian Orthodox canon containing a prayer to a guardian angel.
 He decided to make "The Canon of the Guardian Angel" the foundation for this piece, as it was to be written for the flagship orchestra of a city whose name literally means "The Angels".

 A note in the score indicates: "Pӓrt was further inspired to take the commission by the idea of seeing this work performed by the Los Angeles Philharmonic, one of the best orchestras in the world, under its music director Esa-Pekka Salonen, and in Walt Disney Concert Hall, one of the most exciting concert buildings of our time."

-Premiere
+Premieres

-Symphony No. 4 was premiered January 10, 2009, at the Walt Disney Concert Hall in Los Angeles, by the Los Angeles Philharmonic, under Esa-Pekka Salonen.
+Symphony No. 4 was premiered 10 January 2009 at the Walt Disney Concert Hall in Los Angeles, by the Los Angeles Philharmonic, under Esa-Pekka Salonen.
 It was the second piece of the program, placed in between the Mozart Serenade No. 12 for Winds and the Brahms Piano Concerto No. 1, performed by Emanuel Ax.
 The performance is reprised on disc, released by ECM Records.
 The album also contains his piece Fragments of Kanon Pokajanen, as a supplement to the fourth symphony.

-The Los Angeles Philharmonic also played its East Coast premier on May 8, 2010 at the Society for Ethical Culture Concert Hall in New York City.
-The UK premier on August 20, 2010 at the BBC Proms at the Royal Albert Hall was given by the Philharmonia Orchestra under Esa-Pekka Salonen.
+The Los Angeles Philharmonic also played its East Coast premiere on 8 May 2010 at the Society for Ethical Culture Concert Hall in New York City.
+The UK premier on 20 August 2010, at the BBC Proms at the Royal Albert Hall, was given by the Philharmonia Orchestra under Esa-Pekka Salonen.